MicrosoftDocs/VBA-Docs/api/Excel.AboveAverage.Creator.md

 api_name:
 - Excel.AboveAverage.Creator
 ms.assetid: 87047e1c-b3d2-d95f-43c4-323427f998ec
-ms.date: 06/08/2017
+ms.date: 03/26/2019
 localization_priority: Normal
 ---

 # AboveAverage.Creator property (Excel)

 Returns a 32-bit integer that indicates the application in which this object was created.
 Read-only **Long**.

 ## Syntax

-_expression_. `Creator`
+_expression_.**Creator**

-_expression_ A variable that represents an [AboveAverage](Excel.AboveAverage.md) object.
+_expression_ A variable that represents an **[AboveAverage](Excel.AboveAverage.md)** object.

 ## Remarks

 If the object was created in Microsoft Excel, this property returns the string XCEL, which is equivalent to the hexadecimal number 5843454C.
 The **Creator** property is designed to be used in Microsoft Excel for the Macintosh, where each application has a four-character creator code.
 For example, Microsoft Excel has the creator code XCEL.

 ## Example

 This example displays a message about the creator of an Excel workbook.

 ```vb
 Sub FindCreator()